-- 1. Assess the process parameters of additive manufacturing technologies. - 2.
-Choose the applications of AM processes in various fields. - 3.
+- 1. Understand the working principles and process parameters of additive manufacturing processes. - 2.
+Explore the applications of AM processes in various fields. - 3.
 Select the suitable material and process for fabricating a given product. - 4.
 Apply the knowledge in Material science in Additive.
 Manufacturing Components. - 5.
 Design and develop a product for AM Process.